moonjukhim/GCP/G.Machine learning and artificial intelligence/Machine Learning on Google Cloud v3.0/README.md

-### 1일차.HOW GOOGLE DOES MACHINE LEARNING
+### 1일차 - HOW GOOGLE DOES MACHINE LEARNING
-    - 1. Using an Image Dataset to Train an AutoML Model
+    1. Using an Image Dataset to Train an AutoML Model

-Training an AutoML Video Classification Model
+    2. Training an AutoML Video Classification Model

-AutoML Tabular Training and Prediction (SDK) (Optional)
+    3. AutoML Tabular Training and Prediction (SDK) (Optional)

-LAUNCHING INTO MACHINE LEARNING
+### 2일차 - LAUNCHING INTO MACHINE LEARNING
     Improving Data Quality

 Exploratory Data Analysis Using Python and BigQuery